slyfoxx16/BTCsolar/README.md

 ### Contributors

-This script was developed by Carlos Ortega and is available under the MIT license.
+This script was developed by Carlos Ortega.

 ### Resources